Last Updated: April 28, 2021

 Personally Identifiable Information: We will not rent or sell your personally identifiable information to others without your consent, although we may share it with partners for the purposes described above under “Use of Personal Information”, such as the provision and personalization of Services.
 For example, we may share your personal information with our contracted partners, such as Lyra Clinical Associates P.C., to provide you with Services, with third parties who help us with our business functions, such as payment processing or data storage, and with business partners.
 Such third parties are not authorized to use or disclose your information except as necessary to perform Services or comply with legal requirements, and are subject to agreements requiring them to maintain the confidentiality of any such information.
 If you seek treatment or other services from a clinical provider, such as Lyra Clinical Associates P.C. in its capacity as a health care provider, the use and disclosure of your health information in connection with such services will be governed by its separate HIPAA Notice of Privacy Practices, available at www.lyrahealth.com/hipaa-notice/.
 We also reserve the right to disclose personal data or other information that we believe, in good faith, is appropriate or necessary to (i) take precautions against liability, (ii) protect ourselves or others from fraudulent, abusive, or unlawful uses or activity, (iii) investigate and defend ourselves against any third-party claims or allegations, (iv) protect the security or integrity of the Service and any facilities or equipment used to make the Service available, or (v) protect our property or other legal rights, enforce our contracts, or protect the rights, property, or safety of others.

-We may store personal information in North American locations outside our direct control (for instance, on servers or databases co-located with hosting providers).
+We may store personal information in locations in the United States outside our direct control (for instance, on servers or databases co-located with hosting providers).
 In the event that personal information is compromised as a breach of security, Lyra will promptly notify our customers, users, and clients in compliance with applicable law.
-We will retain personal data we process for as long as needed to provide our Services, and as recommended to comply with our legal obligations (including those under HIPAA), resolve potential or actual disputes, conduct research and development for our Services, or enforce our agreements.
+We will retain personal data we process pursuant to statutory requirements for the data we collect and process, for as long as needed to provide our Services, and as recommended to comply with our legal and compliance obligations (including those under state laws, HIPAA, and/or for auditing purposes), resolve potential or actual disputes, or enforce our agreements.

 Any personally identifiable information you elect to make publicly available on our Sites or through the Services, such as posting comments on our blog page, will be available to others.
 If you remove information that you have made public on our Sites or through the Services, copies may remain viewable in cached and archived pages of our Sites or through the Services, or if other users have copied or saved that information.

 Non-Personally Identifiable Information: We may share non-personally identifiable information (such as anonymous usage data, referring/exit pages and URLs, platform types, number of clicks, etc.) with interested third parties to help us understand the usage patterns for certain Services and those of our partners.
 Lyra may also share with your Lyra benefit sponsor the outcomes and impact of our Services, which would consist solely of non-personally identifiable information, e.g., aggregated and anonymized data.
+To the extent that Lyra uses artificial intelligence or machine learning on the data we collect, Lyra shall only use non-personally identifiable information for these purposes.
 Non-personally identifiable information may be stored indefinitely.

 HOW INFORMATION IS STORED AND PROCESSED

-Your information is stored in databases maintained by the Company or third parties that are located within North America, where privacy rules differ and may be less stringent than those of the country in which you reside.
+Your information is stored in databases maintained by the Company or third parties that are located within the United States, where privacy rules differ and may be less stringent than those of the country in which you reside.
 For E.U. residents, please note that we are not located in the E.U., nor do we collect or process the personal data of EU residents.
 As such, Lyra is neither a controller nor a processor under the EU’s General Data Protection Regulation (GDPR).

 You should be aware that when you are on the Site and/or using our Services, you can be directed to other websites that are beyond our control, and we are not responsible for the privacy practices of third parties or the content of linked websites.